The Trump team knocks on doors. Biden’s supporters dial phones. Voters in North Carolina see two very different campaigns, each risky.

 The Trump in-person effort, however, is far more targeted and centrally organized.

-In Cumberland County, Trump volunteers used an app to figure out which doors to knock and which ones to skip.
+In Cumberland County, Trump volunteers used an app to figure out which doors to knock on and which ones to skip.
 Anna Blue, 46, a first-time volunteer, admitted she found the targeting difficult at first — she was so excited to spread Trump’s message that her instinct was to go to every door.

 She said people were hesitant to open their doors earlier in the summer, but now voters — even those supporting Biden — offer her water and chat on their front porches.